Amine Ben Mena

 What’s it about?
 Tipping its cap to the era of the resto-club, La Closerie occupies a vast, contemporary villa in the well-heeled seaside neighbourhood of La Marsa.
 It has live music and DJs most nights of the week, soaring palm trees, sprawling terraces and two pools joined by a walkway bridge.
 So far so LA, and there’s nothing wrong in having somewhere to go for some good old-fashioned, glamorous fun.
-But it’s the top flight, Italian cooking with a nod to the South of France that has Tunis foodies flocking.
+But it’s the refined Italian cooking with a nod to the south of France that keeps the people of Tunis, and beyond, returning.

 How’s the food?
-It’s solid.
-From the zucchini noodles lavished with pesto for the no carb brigade, to the crunchy breaded squid with house-cut tartar sauce to share around, there’s lots to love.
-Heaping plates of spaghetti with artichokes generously shaved with bottarga and beautifully made vitello tonnato are stand outs, as is the Marseille style bouillabaisse with an expertly made rouille, and their signature gilded ‘Gatsby’ chocolate cake.
+From the zucchini noodles lavished with pesto for the no-carb brigade, to the crunchy breaded squid with house-cut tartar sauce to share around, there’s lots to love.
+Heaping plates of spaghetti with artichokes generously shaved with bottarga and beautifully made vitello tonnato are stand outs, as is the Marseille-style bouillabaisse with an expertly made rouille, and the signature gilded ‘Gatsby’ chocolate cake.
+La Closerie may be designed for a wild night, but its food is no afterthought.

 Who goes?
 If there’s a place to see and be seen in Tunis, this is it.
-Fashionistas and business people, Tunisian celebs and media, expats and tourists all cheerfully swigging cocktails and catching up on the latest gossip.
+Fashionistas and businesspeople, Tunisian celebs and media, expats and tourists all share common ground here, each conversing on the news of the day over refreshing tipples and generous servings of pasta.